joekariuki/color-game/README.md

 ## Summary
-A simple color guessing game developed in HTML, CSS and JavaScript.
+The Great RGB color games is a simple color guessing game developed in HTML, CSS and JavaScript.
 At the start of the game a random RGB color code is generated the user must guess the correct color that corresponds with the RGB color in order to win the game.
 There two difficulty levels: easy and hard mode.

 ## Features
 * Users can guess the color code by clicking on the colors displayed.